 - I'm not proficient enough in my secondary language to study abroad.

 Study abroad is a great way to improve your language skills!
 You may need to prove proficiency if you want to take an academic course or a whole semester of courses in another language while you are abroad, but if you are going to work on language or to study in English, you do not need to worry that your language skills are not fluent.
-Check with appropriate contacts such as your academic advisor, study abroad coordinator, or program contact person to find out what plan is right for you.
+Check with your academic advisor, study abroad coordinator, or program contact person to find a program that is right for you.
 Many programs and courses through study abroad are either taught in English or you can choose language courses equivalent to your level of proficiency.

 - I'm afraid I'll miss my family and friends too much if I go abroad.

-You may miss the people who are close to you here, but while you are away you can email and call them frequently.
+You may miss the people you are close to here, but while you are away you can email and call them.
 (If your cell phone does not allow international calls, international calling cards are easy to use and reasonably priced.)
+Social media makes it easy to connect with home.
 You can share pictures and stories online, and you will have lots to share with them about the new friends that you made while you were traveling.

 - What if things are really different when I get there?
 I won't know how to do anything.